rossfraney/Year-3-Project/functional_spec/FunctionalSpec.md

 &nbsp;

-# **5.High-Level Design**
+# **5. High-Level Design**

 ### 5.1 Design Overview
 Here we provide a Context Diagram illustrating how our system will be connected and what data will be transferred between each component.
-We chose this diagram as it is the easiest way to visuallize which parts of the project must be linked to eachother.
-We feel that this diagram accurately conveys a high-level representation of how the components of this system will be connected and the information needed to be passed between componenents.
+We chose this diagram as it is the easiest way to visualize which parts of the project must be linked to each other.
+We feel that this diagram accurately conveys a high-level representation of how the components of this system will be connected and the information needed to be passed between components.

 This diagram shows how the Raspberry Pi interacts with the external hardware and software that will be used as part of the system development.
-The Pi will need to be linked to the Android applicaiton, which is represented as the "USER", the DROPBOX account, the external SPEAKER, the ALARM system and the CAMERAS.
+The Pi will need to be linked to the Android application, which is represented as the "USER", the DROPBOX account, the external SPEAKER, the ALARM system and the CAMERAS.
 The only real interconnection between the external entities will be between the user's android application and their corresponding Dropbox account which will allow the use of Dropbox functionality to view and delete images stored from the motion detecting camera.

 &nbsp;